angelcamposm/ping/README.md

 # Contributing

-Thank you for considering to contribute to the improvement of the package.
+Thank you for considering contributing to the improvement of the package.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security Vulnerabilities